Tips For The Best Machu Picchu Pictures

 When we first published this post, one entry ticket got you into Machu Picchu all day, and it was easy to wander about and get yourself the best Machu Picchu pictures.

-Furthermore, you must enter accompanied by a guide, and you must follow a circuit.
-If that sounds like it might cramp your style, you can pick up a guide at the gate for a cheap price and then once inside “lose them.’
-But that is not official advice!
-Besides most guides, I know pride themselves on their photographic ability and might have some interesting hints of what and where to take photos.
+While being accompanied by a guide, and following a circuit sounds like it might cramp your style, then you should be clear and concise with your guide about your aims – eg, to get the best pictures of Machu Picchu.
+Besides most guides, I know pride themselves on their photographic ability and will have some interesting hints of what and where to take photos.

 Presumably, if you are a photographer this will mean you need to buy two permits for the one day – a costly exercise.
 Or, as we suggest, spread your visit over 2-3 days to get the best Machu Picchu photographs that you can!